NHSDigital/software-engineering-quality-framework/assessment.md

-# Quality framework
+# Quality assessment tool

+This is part of a broader [quality framework](README.md)

-This framework aims to:
+This tool aims to:
 * Help teams understand what "good" looks like — and to contribute to that shared understanding.
 * Measure themselves against this shared standard.
 * Identify and prioritise improvement work.